Everything was created by numbers, weights and measures (Isaac Newton).

 In case of doubt, the information is not published.

-The topics covered are broad, ranging from the environment, to societal issues, science, economics, geopolitics, sports, opinion polls, the media…
+The topics covered are broad, ranging from the environment, societal issues, the internet world, science, economics, geopolitics, sports, opinion polls, and media.

 Publications may:

-- describe in a few figures the stakes and the scope of an issue,
+- describe, through a few key figures, the stakes and scope of a given issue,

-- evoke opinion surveys to measure societal changes,
+- refer to opinion surveys to measure societal developments,

-- provide intrinsically digital information: revenue, price, indices, rates,…
+- provide intrinsically numerical information: income, prices, indices, rates, and more.

-Posts are always related to a current topic or to a recent publication.
+Posts are always linked to a current issue or a recent publication.

 Format :